kristerkari/react-native-svg-transformer/README.md

 }
 ```

+In order to make it work your .svgrrc file should be placed in your assets directory (where .svg files are located).

 #### Changing SVG fill color in JS Code

 Edit your `.svgrrc` file and include a line for **replaceAttrValues** that matching a hex code to **{props.fill}**